SenseNet/sn-benchmark/docs/benchmark-details.md

 BENCHMARK RESULT: Profiles: 115 (Downloader: 92, Uploader50K: 23); RPS: 35,5572; All requests: 26515; Errors: 0; Response times: NORMAL: 0,941; SLOW: 0,907
 Finished.
 ```
 The real result of the execution is the written profile count.
-This is 115 in the mentioned example:
+This is 115 in the example:
 ```
 BENCHMARK RESULT: Profiles: 115 (Downloader...
 ```